wildlife-dynamics/save-the-elephants/.github/pull_request_template.md

 Choose ONE label to run CI tests:
 - `test:unit` - Run unit tests only (fast)
 - `test:local` - Run unit tests + workflow tests with local build (comprehensive)
-- `test:published` - Run workflow tests with published packages only (compatibility check)
+- `test:published` - Run workflow tests with published packages only

 **Note:** On merge to `main`, only unit tests will run automatically.